Future of Earth: Human influence

-Potential events
+Cataclysmic astronomical events

-As the Sun orbits the Milky Way, wandering stars may approach close enough to have a disruptive influence on the Solar System.
-A close stellar encounter may cause a significant reduction in the perihelion distances of comets in the Oort cloud—a spherical region of icy bodies orbiting within half a light-year of the Sun.
-Such an encounter can trigger a 40-fold increase in the number of comets reaching the inner Solar System.
-Impacts from these comets can trigger a mass extinction of life on Earth.
-These disruptive encounters occur an average of once every 45 million years.
+As the Sun orbits the Milky Way, wandering stars such as Gliese 710 may approach close enough to have a disruptive influence on the Solar System.
+A close stellar encounter could cause a significant reduction in the perihelion distances of comets in the Oort cloud—a hypothetical spherical region of icy bodies orbiting within half a light-year of the Sun.
+Such an encounter could trigger a 40-fold increase in the number of comets reaching the inner Solar System.
+Impacts from these comets could trigger a mass extinction of life on Earth.
+These disruptive encounters are estimated to occur an average of once every 45 million years.
+There is a 1% chance every billion years that a star will pass within 100 AU of the Sun, potentially disrupting the Solar System.
 The mean time for the Sun to collide with another star in the solar neighborhood is approximately 30 trillion (3e13) years, which is much longer than the estimated age of the Universe, at approximately 13.8 billion years.
 This can be taken as an indication of the low likelihood of such an event occurring during the lifetime of the Earth.
+Based on results from the Gaia telescope's second data release from April 2018, an estimated 694 stars will approach the Solar System to less than 5 parsecs in the next 15 million years.
+Of these, 26 have a good probability to come within 1.0 pc and 7 within 0.5 pc.

 The energy released from the impact of an asteroid or comet with a diameter of 5–10 km or larger is sufficient to create a global environmental disaster and cause a statistically significant increase in the number of species extinctions.
 Among the deleterious effects resulting from a major impact event is a cloud of fine dust ejecta blanketing the planet, blocking some direct sunlight from reaching the Earth's surface thus lowering land temperatures by about 15 C-change within a week and halting photosynthesis for several months (similar to a nuclear winter).
 The mean time between major impacts is estimated to be at least 100 million years.
 During the last 540 million years, simulations demonstrated that such an impact rate is sufficient to cause five or six mass extinctions and 20 to 30 lower severity events.
 This matches the geologic record of significant extinctions during the Phanerozoic Eon.
 Such events can be expected to continue.